Qualified Mortgages

 Manufactured Home Loan

-Offers financing for factory-built homes placed on permanent foundations.
-These loans may be backed by FHA, VA, or conventional lenders and often have unique eligibility requirements regarding the home’s condition, age, and land ownership.
+SpecialtyFinancing for factory-built homes on permanent foundations.
+Eligibility may depend on the home’s condition, age, foundation type, and land ownership.

 Co-op Loan